 - Prep for pets

-There are countless videos, books, classes, ect that you can utilize.
+There are countless videos, books, classes, etc that you can utilize.
 If you need to then grab a friend and practice some motions.
-A lot of local community centers and YMCAs have affordable self defence classes that can help you learn and set aside the time to learn essentials.
+A lot of local community centers and YMCAs have affordable self-defense classes that can help you learn and set aside the time to learn essentials.
 Even if you have been in a tussle or two, it never hurts to brush up and also improve your skillset.
 Remember that situational awareness is your first level of defense and will allow you to avoid a lot of situations that might lead to physical confrontation and harm.

 - Be in the best shape you can